 When it comes to float framing, it’s recommended that you hinge-mount your artwork without permanently adhering it to the mat board.
-The hinges should be T-shaped and approximately ½” to ¾” wide.
+The hinges should be T-shaped and approximately 1½” to 1¾” wide.
 The T-hinge will allow the artwork to breathe in the float mount frame.
 Hinges should be removable with water or a small amount of alcohol.
 You should use a material with enough strength to hold your artwork in place, but it should also have the ability to pull free if the art is dropped.
-The reasoning behind this is that if the hinge tears, you don’t want it to tear your artwork.
+The reasoning behind this is that if the hinge happens to tear or fall off, it won’t tear your artwork as a result.
 The best and most common materials for this are rice paper hinges, linen tape, and some archival pressure-sensitive tapes.

-Although Japanese rice paper is probably the best material to use—mostly because it’s made from traditional fibers that are known for their strength and pH neutrality—it’s not the most convenient to find and use.
-Pressure-sensitive tapes, which should be approximately ½” to ¾” wide, are easier to find and easier to apply.
+Although Japanese rice paper is probably the best material to use, mostly because it’s made from traditional fibers that are known for their strength and pH neutrality, it’s not the most convenient to find and use.
+Pressure-sensitive tapes, which should be approximately 1½” to 1¾” wide, are easier to find and easier to apply.
 These archival tapes can usually be found in most art supply stores and are most commonly made by Filmoplast.
 Or alternatively, you may try Japanese hinging tape.

 The advantage to these tapes is that you do not need water to apply them, so the paper will not ripple or wave.
 However, the disadvantage is that they don’t remove easily with water, especially over time (check this link for details on the Filmoplast removal process).